qosf/qosf.org/qosf.org/qc_mentorship.md

 What would a mentorship program be without the mentors?
 We have invited a diverse group of professionals, from both industry and academia to be mentors in this program.

-We are still finalizing who the mentors for the upcoming cohort will be, but so far we had mentors such as:
+We are still finalizing who the mentors for the upcoming cohort will be.
+In previous cohorts, we have had mentors such as:

 - [Ntwali Bashige](https://twitter.com/nbashige), Zapata Computing
 - [Peter Korponaic](https://www.linkedin.com/in/petar-korponaic), Quantastica